Ways to Improve the Appearance of Your Jawline

 Although it is one of the most subtle facial features, the jawline broadly underscores your entire facial profile, adding emphasis, strength and structure to the delicate contours of your expression.

 Until recently, the jawline was far down most plastic surgery wish lists, as patients focused on procedures that improve more prominent features.
 That has begun to change, with men especially seeking ways to shape a strong, sleek jawline that can boost social presence and self-confidence.
-Below, experienced Albany plastic surgeon Dr. Bruce Barach reviews some of the most effective ways to sculpt a classic, elegant jawline.
+Below, experienced Albany plastic surgeon Dr. Sanjiv Kayastha reviews some of the most effective ways to sculpt a classic, elegant jawline.

 Surgical tools available to a plastic surgeon include liposuction under the chin to the neckline, and neck platysmaplasty, or neck lift.
 Neck lift improves the contour of the jawline by tightening neck skin and underlying muscles.
 The procedure is particularly effective at countering the unwelcome “turkey wattle.”